vasilakisfil/Introspected-REST/README.md

 #### 6.1.7 Plot twist: this list is endless
 Although we feel that _today_ these capabilities should exist in any modern API, **this list is not exclusive**.
-In fact, there could be capabilities in the future that might not seem necessary today, but help the client can get the necessary data in the structure needed.
+In fact, there could be capabilities in the future that might not seem necessary today.
 For example, joining together one or more resources, other db-inspired operations applied on resources, internationalization and localization of the data, HTTP/2 Server Push on some requests, Generic Event Delivery Using HTTP Push on other resources on specific states and other capabilities that we haven't even imagined yet.